CryptozombiesHQ/cryptozombie-lessons/3/03-savinggasstorage.md

 This is a trivial example just too show you the syntax, but in the next chapter we'll look at combining this with `for` loops for real use-cases.

-Note that memory arrays must be created with a length argument — they currently cannot be resized like storage arrays can with `array.push()`.
+>Note: memory arrays must be created with a length argument (in this example, `3`).
+They currently cannot be resized like storage arrays can with `array.push()`, although this may be changed in a future version of Solidity.

 ## Put it to the test